john-dinh/cloud-dev-project-5/README.md

-# Serverless ARTICLE
+# Serverless Book

-To implement this project, you need to implement a simple ARTICLE application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `ARTICLE:` in the code to find the placeholders that you need to implement.
+To implement this project, you need to implement a simple Book application using AWS Lambda and Serverless framework.
+Search for all comments starting with the `Book:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching ARTICLE items.
-Each ARTICLE item can optionally have an attachment image.
-Each user only has access to ARTICLE items that he/she has created.
+This application will allow creating/removing/updating/fetching Book items.
+Each Book item can optionally have an attachment image.
+Each user only has access to Book items that he/she has created.

-# ARTICLE items
+# Book items

-The application should store ARTICLE items, and each ARTICLE item contains the following fields:
+The application should store Book items, and each Book item contains the following fields:

-* `articleId` (string) - a unique id for an item
+* `bookId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a ARTICLE item (e.g. "Change a light bulb")
+* `name` (string) - name of a Book item (e.g. "Change a light bulb")
 * `createdAt` (string) - date and time by which an item should be completed
 * `publish` (boolean) - true if an item was completed, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a ARTICLE item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a Book item

-You might also store an id of a user who created a ARTICLE item.
+You might also store an id of a user who created a Book item.

 ## Prerequisites